History of the Shrine of Lourdes in Litchfield

-The Grotto is the site for Mass and other services held in the open air from Mary through October.
+The Grotto is the site for Mass and other services held in the open air from May through mid-October.

 In addition to participating in the liturgy and prayer at the Grotto, you can follow the Way of the Cross which winds up the Shrine’s wooded hillside to a Calvary Scene at the summit of the hill.
 You can also walk paths leading to smaller shrines of the Sacred Heart, St. Joseph, St. Jude, St. Michael, and St. Louis de Montfort.

 The grounds of the Shrine are open year round, from dawn to dusk.